FTC-9974-THOR/ThorCore/README.md

 available [here](https://github.com/FTC-9974-THOR/ThorCore/tree/master/src/main/java/org/ftc9974/thorcore/samples), with more samples coming soon.

 ***
-For additional information, submit an issue or pm /u/ardx_zero on Reddit.
+For additional information, submit an issue or DM @fortraan#2768 on Discord (note that you'll have to be in the FTC Discord server to do so).
 ***
-*ThorCore v0.2*
+*ThorCore v0.3*